 Copyright © Nucleus Medical Media, Inc.

-It is more common in males and people aged 20-40 years old.
+This problem is more common in males and people aged 20 to 40 years of age.

-- Tonsil that is moved to one side
+- A tonsil that is moved to one side

 - Bad breath

 - Jaw spasms

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on the throat.
 This is often enough to make the diagnosis.

 Tissue may be tested if the diagnosis is not clear.
 This can be done with needle aspiration.

 Images may also be taken of the neck.
 This can be done with: